-The diverse trove of unearthed material, drawn from the private collection of Norwegian jazz musician Ole Matthiessen, includes inspired 1965 performances by Evans in a trio format with bassist Niels-Henning Ørsted Pedersen and drummers Alan Dawson and Alex Riel; stunning 1965 solo studio recordings for Danish radio; an ambitious 1969 orchestral suite arranged and conducted by trumpeter Palle Mikkelborg, featuring the pianist with his working trio mates, bassist Eddie Gomez and drummer Marty Morell, and the Royal Danish Symphony Orchestra and the Danish Radio Big Band; and 1966 and 1969 trios with Riel, Gomez, and Morell.
+The diverse trove of unearthed material, drawn from the private collection of Danish producer Ole Matthiessen, includes inspired 1965 performances by Evans in a trio format with bassist Niels-Henning Ørsted Pedersen and drummers Alan Dawson and Alex Riel; stunning 1965 solo studio recordings for Danish radio; an ambitious 1969 orchestral suite arranged and conducted by trumpeter Palle Mikkelborg, featuring the pianist with his working trio mates, bassist Eddie Gomez and drummer Marty Morell, and the Royal Danish Symphony Orchestra and the Danish Radio Big Band; and 1966 and 1969 trios with Riel, Gomez, and Morell.

 As with all previous issues of unreleased Evans produced by Feldman, Treasures will be complemented by a deluxe booklet.
 Illustrated with previously unpublished photographs from the Danish tours by Jan Persson, the package will include an overview by Evans scholar Marc Myers; new interviews with Mikkelborg, Gomez, Morell, Riel, and Danish producer/discographer Peter Larsen; appreciations from pianists Matthew Shipp and Ran Blake; and biographical sketches of Pedersen and Dawson by John Koenig.